 First.
 Should final determination of the constitutional validity of the President’s order be made in this case which has proceeded no further than the preliminary injunction stage?
 Second.
 If so, is the seizure order within the constitutional power of the President?”

-The Court held: (1) The injunction was proper because “governmental operation of these going businesses were bound to result in many present and future damages of such nature as to be difficult, if not incapable, of measurement.”
+The Court held: (1) “Seizure and governmental operation of these going businesses were bound to result in many present and future damages of such nature as to be difficult, if not incapable, of measurement.”
 That being so, the court was prepared to rule on the constitutional issues presented.
 (2) The President did not have the inherent authority to seize private property in the absence of either specifically enumerated authority under Article Two of the Constitution or statutory authority conferred on him by Congress.

 There were five concurring opinions, and the one written by Justice Jackson, providing a taxonomy of presidential power, is what has made this case so significant.
 [For example, Michael Stokes Paulsen, in “Youngstown Goes to War,” 19 Const.
 Comment., 215, 217-18 (2002) compared the case to Marbury v.
 Madison in terms of influence.]